lenhanpham/Hartree-Fock/README.md

 1. Download the file HF.py
 2. Install Python 3 on your computer
 3. Change contraction of basis set (N =1, 2, 3)
-4. Open Terminal and python HF.py
+4. Open Terminal and type python HF.py